 Japan was already at war, invading and expanding into parts of China and the Dutch East Indies.

 The US had been paying attention, and they decided to cut off supplying resources to Japan, and the US also decided to go into parts of Southeast Asia to help secure them.

-It was the attack on Pearl Harbor that made the US declare war with Japan, and they entered into World War II.
+The attack on Pearl Harbor caused the US to declare war with Japan, and they entered into World War II.

 What to expect when you visit?

 The Pearl Harbor memorial, or more specifically the USS Arizona memorial (the most major ship that was bombed during the surprise attack) is one of the most visited places on the island.